 Now, let's talk toppings because that's where you can let your creativity shine.
 You could keep it simple and choose one or two toppings, or go all out and make a loaded pancake with multiple layers of flavor.
 These ideas are also great for a self-serve breakfast or brunch bar.

-- Top with slices of banana and a sprinkle of toasted shredded coconut.
+- Banana and a sprinkle of toasted shredded coconut.

 - Many stores now carry vegan whipped cream.